Our Curriculum

 Provide a framework in which sensitive discussions can take place, Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene, Help pupils develop feelings of self-respect, confidence and empathy, Create a positive culture around issues of sexuality and relationships, Teach pupils the correct vocabulary to describe themselves and their bodies. -

-Art and Design2 Compulsory lessons a week
+Art1 Compulsory lessons a week

 Introduction to the basic formal elements which includes colour theory, tone, line and texture whilst exploring different art movements and genres of Art and artists which include realism, surrealism, cubism abstract and pop art to name a few.